Battle of Baotou: Opening stages

-On December 17, the 6th Cavalry Army, under the leadership of Army Commander Mun Byung-yak, crossed the Maqidu River and annihilated the puppet troops in the East and West Laozangyingzi areas and destroyed the nearby railroad.
-On the 18th, the 6th Cavalry Army fought with the Japanese Army at the Twenty-four Hectares.
-On the 19th, the Army launched a night sneak attack on the Japanese troops stationed in Salazi.
-Meanwhile, the 81st Army acted according to the corresponding plan.
-On the afternoon of the 18th, Fu Zuoyi dispatched the chief of staff, Lieutenant Colonel Wang Xing and the staff officer Captain Jin Shuko twice to liaise with the New 31st Division, conveying an order confirming that the operation would begin on the night of the 19th.
+On December 17, the 6th Cavalry Army, under the command of Men Bingyue, crossed the Yellow River and defeated the Mengjiang troops to the East and West of Laozangyingzi.
+They then destroyed the Ping-Sui Railway as planned.
+On the 18th, the 6th Cavalry Division attacked the Japanese Army over a 180 Hectare front.
+The following night, they launched a surprise attack on the Japanese troops stationed in Salazi.
+Meanwhile, the 81st Army of Ma Hongbing guarded the Houtao area.
+On the afternoon of the 18th, Fu Zuoyi twice dispatched the chief of staff, Lieutenant Colonel Wang Xing and Staff Officer Captain Jin Shuko to liaise with the New 31st Division, confirming that the operation would begin on the night of the 19th.

-After learning of the movements of the National Army's 6th Cavalry Army, Japanese Group Commander Kojima Yoshizang dispatched most of the troops of the Cavalry Group, with Kumagawa Nagaru as commander, to form the Kumagawa Expeditionary Force late on the night of December 19, using five tanks as the vanguard to move out of the city to make contact with the 6th Cavalry Army.
-In the early morning of December 20, after the Kumagawa Expeditionary Force had moved away from Baotou, the 2nd and 3rd Battalions of the 93rd Regiment of the New 31st Division, led by Regimental attaché Lt.
-Col. Feng Zi, which had bypassed the bunkers and barbed wire outside Baotou on the night of the 19th, arrived at the northeastern corner of Baotou city.
-In the early morning of the 20th, Colonel An Chunshan, the commander of the 93rd Regiment, led direct units under the Regiment and the 1st Battalion to the northwest gate of Baotou City under the guidance of local youth Wang Youliang.
-When An Chunshan entered the northwest gate, he found that there were only a few Mongolian soldiers patrolling the city wall, so he immediately gave up his original plan, and instead used the easiest climbable spot in the northwest corner of Baotou City, "Shuiba Cave", to take the lead in attacking the city.
+After learning of the movements of the Chinese 6th Cavalry Army, Japanese Army Group Commander Kojima Yoshizan dispatched most of his Cavalry Group, commanded by Kumagawa Nagaru, late on the night of December 19.
+With five tanks in the vanguard, the Force was sent to engage Ma Bingyue's 6th Cavalry Army.
+In the early morning of December 20, after Kumagawa's force had left Baotou, the National Revolutionary Army's 2nd and 3rd Battalions of the 93rd Regiment of the New 31st Division entered north-eastern Baotou.
+Led by Regimental attaché Lt.
+Col. Feng Zi, they had bypassed the bunkers and barbed wire on the night of the 19th and entered the city.
+Early on the 20th, Colonel An Chunshan, the commander of the 93rd Regiment, directed its 1st Battalion, commanded by Wang Youliang, to advance on the northwest gate of Baotou City.
+Finding the gate garrisoned, the Battalion changed plan and the battalion scaled the northwest corner of the wall, known as Shuiba Cave.